fairlearn/fairlearn/README.md

 ## Installation

 The package can be installed via `pip install fairlearn`.
-To verify that it works, download `test_fairlearn.py` from the repository and run `python test_fairlearn.py`.
+To verify that it works, download `test_fairlearn_smoke.py` from the repository and run `py.test test_fairlearn_smoke.py`.

 Instead of installing the package, you can clone the repository locally via `git clone git@github.com:Microsoft/fairlearn.git`.
-To verify that the package works, run `python test_fairlearn.py` in the root of the repository.
+To verify that the package works, run `py.test test_fairlearn_smoke.py` in the root of the repository.

 ## Usage